 Home GOTO Experts Kevlin Henney

 Kevlin Henney is a GOTO legend with more than 500k views on the GOTO Youtube channel.
-He will deliver an honest session about success and failure.

 He's an independent consultant, trainer, reviewer and writer best known for being the author of two volumes in the Pattern-Oriented Software Architecture series and editor of 97 Things Every Programmer Should Know and 97 Things Every Java Programmer Should Know.